The Unstable Sacro-Iliac Joint (SIJ)

 Another feature that stabilises the SIJ described as the active stabilisers or force closure.
 Imagine wrapping your fingers around the two Lego pieces.
 This is similar to your muscles surrounding the SIJ, actively contracting to create a compressive force over the SIJ, gripping the joint firmly together.
 These muscles are the core muscles.
 They act as a natural corset by providing that compression around the lower back and pelvic region.

 This system of form and force closure ensures stability in the SIJ to perform its role optimally.
 However, an unstable SIJ can happen when the integrity of this system being compromised.

 Passive instability can be compromised when the ligaments joining the SIJ becomes loose or lax.
 This happens when you fall and land on to the buttocks, or miss a step.
 The impact going through the SIJ overstretches the ligaments causing it to become loose or lax.

 Another cause of SIJ instability is pregnancy.
 Hormones released during pregnancy relax the ligaments of the body to allow the pelvis to enlarge.
 At the same time, muscles around the pelvis get overstretched and weakened.
 This contributes to the loss of form and force closure.

-The only way to improve on the stability of the SIJ would be to increase the system of force closure.
-Thus, core stability exercises are recommended for an unstable SIJ to increase the compressive force.
-Sometimes, a sacro-iliac belt is prescribed to complement the core stability exercises.
+The only way to improve on the stability of the Sacro-Iliac Joint would be to increase the system of force closure.
+To increase the compressive force, perform core stability exercises.
+A sacro-iliac belt also prescribed to complement the core stability exercises